amplitude/Amplitude-Kotlin/README.md

 # Amplitude-Kotlin

-This is Amplitude's latest version of the Kotlin SDK, covering Android (beta).
+This is Amplitude's latest version of the Kotlin SDK, covering Android.

 ## Installation and Quick Start
 Please visit our :100:[Developer Center](https://developers.amplitude.com/docs/kotlin-android-beta) for instructions on installing and using our the SDK.